Wall Street rallies on rate hopes, notches gain for the week

 AP Business Writers

-Wall Street is rallying Friday amid hopes inflation may continue to cool and the Federal Reserve may ease up on its interest rate hikes following some mixed readings on the U.S. economy.
+Stocks rallied after a shaky start and closed with broad gains Friday as some mixed readings on the U.S. economy stoked hope on Wall Street that inflation may keep cooling and the Federal Reserve may ease up on its interest rate hikes.

 Markets worldwide got an initial jolt from the U.S. jobs report.
 On the upside for them, it showed workers’ wage gains are slowing, which could mean easing pressure on the nation’s high inflation.
 On the downside, it also showed hiring across the job market may still be too strong for the Fed’s liking, even after its fusillade of rate hikes last year.